 - The Contractor should establish a freeze period (Appendix C, Reference 8, Guideline 29) that supports the flexible nature of Agile development.
 Discovery and change are a normal part of Agile development, and change assessments occur frequently, often at the end of each Sprint.
-Assuming a Sprint cadence of every 2 weeks, and Rolling Wave planning at 3 month Cadence Release points, the Contractor may want to establish a short freeze period, perhaps a 2 week forward window, or the current Sprint Period of Performance (POP).
+Assuming a Sprint cadence of every 2 weeks, and Rolling Wave planning at 3-month Cadence Release points, the Contractor may want to establish a short freeze period, perhaps a 2-week forward window, or the current Sprint Period of Performance (POP).
 A traditional freeze period such as "current month plus 1" will greatly limit the program's ability to respond to change quickly.
-A Contractor's freeze period should be defined in a way to support Agile and EV. - Rolling Wave Planning Package Breakout.
-Allowing programs to wait until after the planning meeting is held for the next increment of work before finalizing the detailed plan should minimize changes once the work has started.
-A typical Agile business rhythm holds the release planning meeting for the next increment of work at the end of the current increment, just prior to the start of the next increment or Cadence Release cycle.
-The decomposition of scope from planning packages to work packages is not a change to the baseline and is not subject to the change control rules required by the freeze period.
-Once work packages are defined and budgeted, controls must be established to minimize further changes to budgets, schedule, or scope of work.
-It is acceptable to decompose planning packages and create work packages inside the current period for work that has not yet started.
+A Contractor's freeze period should be defined in a way to support Agile and EV. - During Rolling Wave Planning some programs implementing agile development processes may find it beneficial to wait until after the planning meeting is held for the next increment of work before finalizing the detailed plan.
+This should minimize changes once the work has started.
+An Agile business rhythm may establish the planning meeting for the next increment of work at the end of the current increment, just prior to the start of the next increment or Cadence Release cycle.
+For programs that have this defined rapid planning cycle, it is acceptable to decompose planning packages and create work packages inside the current period for work that has not yet started.
 The detail plan must be approved prior to the start of the work, and such an approach must be compatible with the contractor EVM System Description.

-- The Contractor should establish the definition of product and the Definition of Done at the Feature and Epic level to allow for the creation, removal, and modification of Stories that are developed to satisfy the Feature and Epic functionality without an impact to budget or scope.
+The EVMSIG encourages continuous planning to decompose work at the earliest practical time and the establishment of a freeze period to instill baseline stability.
+It does prescribe a freeze period as part of the process, but allows that to be shorter than the typical current plus one month approach.
+While the EVM System Description or change control procedures should dictate the process to be used, the EVMSIG does not prohibit a freeze period that is within the current period.
+The Contractor should establish the definition of product and the Definition of Done at the Feature and Epic level to allow for the creation, removal, and modification of Stories that are developed to satisfy the Feature and Epic functionality without an impact to budget or scope.
 Requirements are understood at a high level, but we also expect some level of change to emerge as Stories/Features are built and new knowledge is gained.
 It comes down to having the appropriate level of granularity of the Feature exit criteria.
-Detailed enough to have a good foundation of "what", but not so prescriptive as to inhibit beneficial change.
-"Stories are not stand-alone requirements, in that they represent a statement of intent rather than a contractually required behavior" (Leffingwell) - The Contractor should establish budgets, or MR reserves, that are inclusive of estimated DRs related to the development effort.
+Detailed enough to have a good foundation of "what", but not so prescriptive as to inhibit beneficial change

+The Contractor should establish budgets, or MR reserves, that are inclusive of estimated DRs related to the development effort.
 When establishing the PMB, some portion of the development effort's budget is retained for eventual DR work off.
 This allows for risk reduction and addresses the reality of defect identification during later program phases.
 Proactive identification of DR budgets or reserved capacity can also be accommodated by including this in assumptions for an Epic's Features.